National Fraternal Society for the Deaf: History

 The origins of the Society go back to a Masonic youth organization called the Coming Men of America that was active in the 1890s and 1900s.
 At one point a chapter of the C. M. A. was founded at the Michigan School for the Deaf in Flint, Michigan.
 After graduation many of the alumni of this school migrated to Chicago.
 In the summer of 1901 they met to discuss the lack of opportunities for deaf people to obtain insurance.
 At a reunion of the Flint School graduates on June 14, 1901, they decided to form the Fraternal Society of the Deaf, which was incorporated that August.

 The organization began to founder as early as the 1980s when insurance companies began to issue policies to deaf people.
 As the number of policies turned in by voluntary surrender or redemption upon the members' passing began to outpace new members joining the Frat (as it was informally known among the deaf), the Illinois Department of Insurance gave the NFSD three options - increase membership, transfer the insurance policies to another organization and become a social organization, or disband.
 An effort was made to recruit new members but, in the end, the NFSD wound up getting out of the insurance business, with the Canadian members' policies being transferred to the Croatian Fraternal Union in 1994, and the US members' policies to the Catholic Order of Foresters in 2000.
 The NFSD tried to continue as a fraternal society, but with the main reason for its existence gone, and the advancing age of many of its remaining members, the various local divisions began disbanding, and the NFSD ceased operations on March 6, 2010.

-One of the key people in the Frat's earlier years was Peters N. Heller Jr. A few other key individuals in the Frat's history included Francis 'Gib' Gibson, Robert Anderson, Wayne Shook, and the last Grand President, Albert Van Nevel Jr.
+One of the key people in the Frat's earlier years was Peters N. Heller Jr. A few other key individuals in the Frat's history included Francis 'Gib' Gibson, Frank B. Sullivan, Lenny Warshawsky, Robert Anderson, Wayne Shook, and the last Grand President, Albert Van Nevel Jr.